Best Canon wide-angle lenses

 More info +

-These are, in my opinion, the six best lenses to consider for your choice.
-The only concern, and it is in my option important, is that most of these lenses do not allow to accommodate conventional screwing filters or even standard 100mm filter holder systems.
-All these lenses (except the last Canon 24mm f/2.8 IS) have a curved/bulbous front element which prevents it.
-So, you will have to use special expensive filter systems, most of the time a 150mm or even 180mm filter holder and adapted (expensive) filter.
-I have spent so much time comparing, checking and searching for all the information about filters for wide angle and ultra-wide-angle optics, that I decided to write a dedicated article about it.
+In my opinion, these are the six best lenses to consider.
+The only concern, and in my opinion it is an important one, is that most of these lenses do not allow you to use conventional screw-in filters or even standard 100mm filter holder systems.
+All these lenses (except the last Canon 24mm f/2.8 IS) have a curved/bulbous front element which prevents this.
+So, you will have to use special expensive filter systems, most of the time a 150mm or even 180mm filter holder and adapted, expensive filters.
+I have spent so much time comparing, checking and searching for all the information about filters for wide-angle and ultra-wide-angle optics, that I decided to write a dedicated article about it.
 If you have the motivation, here are all the filter holder systems for WA/UWA lenses requiring 150mm or 170mm filter holders.
 The alternatives below accept most standard screw-in filters, which will delight filter lovers, especially for landscape photography.

 Canon's best wide-angle lenses for APS-C DSLRs

-Canon’s range of APS-C sensor cameras is quite broad and extends from entry-level body such as the 4000D to the 7D Mk II, a professional-grade body.
-APS-C wide-angle sensor lenses have the advantage of being much lighter and more compact than their full-frame equivalent.
+Canon’s APS-C camera range is quite broad, extending from entry-level bodies such as the 4000D to the 7D Mk II, a professional-grade camera body.
+APS-C wide-angle lenses have the advantage of being much lighter and more compact than their full-frame equivalents.
 In my opinion, these are the best lenses for Canon APS-C DSLRs.

-If you are interested by other wide-angle alternatives and/or you are curious, here is the full page summarizing all Canon EF-S mount lenses.
+If you are interested in other wide-angle alternatives, or if you’re simply curious, here is the full page summarizing all Canon EF-S mount lenses.

-Here are in my opinion the 4 best Canon wide-angle lenses for APS-C cameras:
+Here are, in my opinion, the four best Canon wide-angle lenses for APS-C cameras:

 - Tamron 10-24mm f/3.5-4.5 Di II VC HLD